ben-heil/ben-heil.github.io/_posts/2020-10-1-workshop.md

 A demonstration of convolutional neural networks outside of image data.
 This demo shows that CNNs can be used to [predict noncoding variants' effects](https://www.nature.com/articles/nmeth.3547) and how to use preexisting models from [Kipoi](https://kipoi.org/).

 ### October PLACEHOLDER:
+**Gene Expression Models - PLACEHOLDER PM EST**:
+A presentation about the motivation for applying DL methods to gene expression datak, the concepts behind these methods, and findings from a [publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5728678/) that uses variational autoencoders to extract patterns from gene expression data.

+**Recurrent Neural Networks -- PLACEHOLDER PM EST**:
+A presentation about the motivation for using recurrent neural networks, the assumptions made by RNNs, and findings from a [publication](https://arxiv.org/pdf/1605.00017.pdf) that uses an LSTM to identify miRNAs.

 ## Sign-up
 If you would like to receive a link to the workshop and the lecture materials, sign up [here](PLACEHOLDER)!